 Two waitresses randomly assigned their customers to either a mimicry or a non-mimicry condition.
 In the mimicry condition, the waitresses literally repeated customers' orders when taking those orders.
 In the non-mimicry condition, the waitresses did not repeat the orders but did indicate that they got the order by saying things like "okay!" or "coming up!"
 Mimicry increased the number of customers who left a tip from 52 percent in the non-mimicry condition to 78 percent in the mimicry condition.
-It also doubled the average tip of those leaving tips from 1.36 Dutch guilders in the non-mimicry condition!
+It also doubled the average tip of those leaving tips from 1.36 Dutch guilders in the non-mimicry condition to 2.73 Dutch guilders in the mimicry condition!

-Tipping practices are much different in the United States than in the Netherlands, so mimicry may not produce quite as dramatic an effect in this country as it did in the Netherlands.
-However, human nature is basically the same everywhere, so that study does suggest that you can increase your tips to some degree by repeating your customers' orders.
+Tipping practices are much different in the United States than in the Netherlands, so mimicry may not produce quite as dramatic an effect in this country as it did in the above study.
+However, human nature is basically the same everywhere, so that study does suggest you can increase your tips to some degree by repeating your customers' orders.
 Given the low cost of this behavior, it is certainly a tactic worth trying.

-Megatip #10: Sell, Sell, Sell!!!
+MEGATIP #10: SELL, SELL, SELL!!!